mgrofsky/Ytel-API-PYTHON/README.md

 ![Add a new project in PyCharm - Step 4](http://apidocs.io/illustration/python?step=projectFiles&workspaceFolder=Message360-Python&libraryName=message360lib.message360_client&projectName=message360)

-After this you can add code to initialize the client library and acquire the instance of a Controller class.
-Sample code to initialize the client library and using controller methods is given in the subsequent sections.
+After this you can write code to instantiate an API client object, get a controller object and  make API calls.
+Sample code is given in the subsequent sections.

 ### 3. Run the Test Project